patchstack/documentation/src/content/docs/Getting Started/adding-the-first-application.md

 sidebar:
   order: 5
 ---
-In this step, we'll add our first web application to Patchstack.
+In this step, we'll add our first site to Patchstack.

 <div class="container">
   <iframe class="responsive-iframe" src="https://www.youtube.com/embed/MFmPFzSaD3I?si=CDjAhopxLuu69_H3"></iframe>
 </div>

-To add the first application, navigate to **Dashboard** and click on the **+ Add application** button as shown below.
+To add the first site, navigate to **Dashboard** and click on the **+ Add site** button as shown below.

 ![](@images/patchstack-dashboard-first-time.png)